Skip to content

 pip install ultralytics

-You can also install the ultralytics package directly from the GitHub repository.
-This might be useful if you want the latest development version.
-Make sure to have the Git command-line tool installed on your system.
-The @main command installs the main branch and may be modified to another branch, i.e. @my-branch, or removed entirely to default to main branch.
+You can also install ultralytics directly from the Ultralytics GitHub repository.
+This can be useful if you want the latest development version.
+Ensure you have the Git command-line tool installed, and then run:

 # Install the ultralytics package from GitHub